 The Dragonball series is stuffed full of quirky, intimidating, and downright imposing characters.
 None are more endearing or beloved than the green-skinned stepdad Piccolo.
 His hero’s journey led him from villain to reluctant friend, to Gohan’s father figure, to full-on series superhero.

 Growing up watching Dragonball Z, I always had an uncanny connection to Piccolo.
+I would wonder, is Piccolo Black?
 His character spoke to me.
-His voice was tremendous and he sort of reminded me of my dad.
+His voice was tremendous, and he reminded me of my dad.
 It didn’t hit me until sometime in high school.
 Piccolo is a black man trapped in a green man’s body.
 His unsmiling, cold, yet caring demeanor resonated with me.
-It may have even informed how I treat people today.
+It may have even informed me how I treat people today.

-Played by the incomparable Zoe Saldana-Perego, Gamora is the no-nonsense killer on the Guardians of the Galaxy Marvel group.
-While Zoe is not necessarily black, she is black adjacent, born to a Dominican father and Puerto Rican mother.
+Played by the incomparable Zoe Saldana-Perego, Gamora is the no-nonsense killer in the Guardians of the Galaxy Marvel group.
+While Zoe is not necessarily black, she is black adjacent, born to a Dominican father and a Puerto Rican mother.
 Gamora’s character in the Marvel films has a distinct, curt personality I remember growing up around.
 She reminded me very much of every little girl in our grade school.
 Strong, opinionated, uncompromising young women who would smack you raw if you crossed them.
-Oh the playground massacres we endured at their hands…
+Oh, the playground massacres we endured at their hands…

 Here is another stretch character, especially since you see he is a Japanese man in the original comic, cartoon, and terrible Michael Bay movies.
 However, the original cartoon voice actor is none other than Uncle Phil himself, James Avery, R.I.P.
 I will always give props to Uncle Phil, as J. Cole did.
 He brought that character to life and made me believe he hated those damn turtles.